 “Well.
 We were down in Kirkwalls Alienage, minding our own business, when suddenly we heard the desperate cries of a woman.”

-“Ugh, not this again”, Cassandra groaned as she sat down, putting a small kettle with water into the fire.
+“Ugh, not this again," Cassandra groaned as she came out of her tent and sat down, putting a small kettle with water into the fire.
+Lyssa looked at her and one eyebrow went up as she realized the grumpiness was fake.
+The Seeker actually enjoyed listening to Varric’s stories, it seemed.
 Varric grinned.

 “Relax, Seeker, this is a version you haven’t heard yet.”